boece/boece.github.io/_posts/2019-2-2-strategies-for-increasing-website-traffic-in-2019.md

   - blogging
 ---

-I'm going to start this page as a rough draft listing out various ways of increasing traffic to your website in 2019 and I'll update the page as I find new ideas.
+I'm going to create this page as a rough draft of ideas for how I can increase traffic to my website this year and then try and execute on those ideas and document the process a long the way.

-Then I'll attempt to execute on these ideas and see if I have any success and I'll document the process along the way.
+I'm going to list them for now and I'll fill out each one with more detail as I go.

-I'm just going to list them for now and I'll fill out each one with more detail as I go.
+I've already realised a lot of these are probably not entirely ethical and involved writing bots and scripts and gaming social media but whatever, everybody needs a hustle.

 With out further or do here's the list :